awwx/ar/readme.md

 * allow special forms such as "fn" to be used as a lexical variable, and to be overridden by a macro.

-* a mechanism to override or specify the action of Arc's apply on non-function values.

 * tidier implementations of dynamic and implicit.

 (see https://github.com/awwx/ar/pull/1 for the above)